 October 11, 1992

 How do we remain faithful to God when no one around us believes in Him?
 Daniel 1 provides us with an answer.
 As Alistair Begg points out, Daniel was a young man of resolve who was exiled in a foreign land.
-He was not withdrawn from the culture—but he didn’t let himself be absorbed into the culture, either.
+He was not withdrawn from the culture—but he didn’t let himself be absorbed into it either.
 Rather, he practiced cooperation without compromise.
-Because he feared God, he knew when to say “yes” and when to say “no.”
+Because he feared God, he knew when to say yes and when to say no.

 1In the third year of the reign of Jehoiakim king of Judah, Nebuchadnezzar king of Babylon came to Jerusalem and besieged it.
 2And the Lord gave Jehoiakim king of Judah into his hand, with some of the vessels of the house of God.
 And he brought them to the land of Shinar, to the house of his god, and placed the vessels in the treasury of his god.
 3Then the king commanded Ashpenaz, his chief eunuch, to bring some of the people of Israel, both of the royal family1 and of the nobility, 4youths without blemish, of good appearance and skillful in all wisdom, endowed with knowledge, understanding learning, and competent to stand in the king's palace, and to teach them the literature and language of the Chaldeans.
 5The king assigned them a daily portion of the food that the king ate, and of the wine that he drank.
 They were to be educated for three years, and at the end of that time they were to stand before the king.
 6Among these were Daniel, Hananiah, Mishael, and Azariah of the tribe of Judah.
 7And the chief of the eunuchs gave them names: Daniel he called Belteshazzar, Hananiah he called Shadrach, Mishael he called Meshach, and Azariah he called Abednego.